E-commerce

 It speeds up collection and qualification; interviews and structured surveys remain useful for complex topics or specific segments.

-Segment by profile, channel, or purchase intent before aggregating: the same site may serve different expectations.
+Segment by profile, channel, or purchase intent before aggregating: the same site can serve different expectations.

 How do you talk about ROI without shaky numbers?

-Tie actions to real costs (support time, return logistics) and to metrics tracked over several weeks: avoid generic promises unsupported by your own tracking.
+Tie actions to real costs (support time, logistics returns) and to metrics tracked over several weeks: avoid generic promises not backed by your own tracking.

 Go further